mwaqar29/react-text-animate/README.md

 - 📘 **TypeScript-Powered:** Components are built purely with TypeScript for type safety and reliability.
 - 🌀 **Fueled by Framer Motion**: Production-ready, 60fps animations that are smooth and performant.
 - ✅ **High-Quality Code**: ESLint and Prettier integration ensures clean, robust code.
+- ♿️ **Screen Reader Accessible**: The text within the components is fully readable by screen readers.
 - ⚡ **Optimized Bundle Size**: Rollup's tree shaking and dead code elimination keep the bundle lightweight and efficient.

 ## 📂 Repository Structure